Prescriptions

 We do not take repeat prescription requests over the phone or email.

-To request a repeat prescription for a patient under 16 years of age, follow this link to complete the online form.
+To request a repeat prescription for a patient under 16 years of age click here

 Collecting your prescription